 Mixed Phenotype Acute Leukemia (MPAL).
-MPAL is a subtype of acute leukemia, which is also known as "biphenotypic leukemia" or "mixed lineage leukemia," and has an ambiguous lineage.
-It is a combination of two forms of leukemia: acute lymphoblastic leukemia (ALL) and acute myeloid leukemia (AML).
-It accounts for 2 to 5 percent of all acute leukemia cases, affecting patients of all ages, and there are several different subtypes.
+MPAL is a subtype of acute leukemia (also known as "biphenotypic leukemia" or "mixed lineage leukemia") and has an ambiguous lineage.
+It has features of two forms of leukemia: acute lymphoblastic leukemia (ALL) and acute myeloid leukemia (AML).
+It accounts for 2 to 5 percent of all acute leukemia cases, affecting patients of all ages.
+There are several different subtypes of MPAL.

-Since MPAL is a rare form of blood cancer, patients with MPAL should seek treatment at a cancer center that has experience treating patients who have this disease.
-The best treatment approach for MPAL has not yet been determined.
-There is no standard therapy for the disease and, in general, it is associated with a poor prognosis.
-This is due to the difficulty in correctly identifying this type of leukemia, its low incidence, the lack of experience in treating it, and its tendency to be resistant to both ALL and AML therapies.
-The reasons for this resistance are not yet clear, but may be related to the high percentage of high-risk chromosomal abnormalities found in patients with MPAL.
+Since MPAL is rare, patients with MPAL should seek treatment at a cancer center that has experience treating patients who have this disease.
+The best treatment approach for MPAL has not yet been determined, and it is associated with a poor prognosis.
+This is due to the difficulty in correctly identifying this type of leukemia, its low incidence, the lack of experience in treating it and its tendency to be resistant to both ALL and AML therapies.
+The reasons for this resistance are not yet clear but may be related to the high percentage of high-risk chromosomal abnormalities found in patients with MPAL.
+Some studies have shown that ALL therapy may be the preferred approach.
+Currently there is no standard therapy for MPAL, but clinical trials are underway.

 A variety of factors are involved in determining the best treatment for patients with MPAL.
-These include the patient's age, medical history (and other relevant medical conditions), and the characteristics of the leukemia cells as determined by immunophenotyping and genetic tests.
+These include the patient's age, medical history (and other relevant medical conditions) and the characteristics of the leukemia cells as determined by immunophenotyping and genetic tests.
 It is also important to determine whether the patient has the Philadelphia chromosome-positive (Ph+) subtype, which accounts for about 25 percent of all cases of MPAL.
 Treatment for Ph+ MPAL usually consists of a chemotherapy regimen for ALL, based on the patient's age, in combination with a tyrosine kinase inhibitor (TKI).
-This may be followed by allogeneic stem cell transplantation, if needed.
+This may be followed by allogeneic stem cell transplantation.

-For patients with a Philadelphia chromosome-negative (Ph-) subtype of MPAL, the treatment typically consists of either an ALL-treatment regimen, or a combination of ALL and AML therapies.
-Ideally, this treatment would be followed by consolidation therapy with an allogeneic stem cell transplant when a donor is available.
+For patients with a Philadelphia chromosome-negative (Ph-) subtype of MPAL, treatment often consists of an ALL-induction regimen followed by allogeneic stem cell transplantation.
+For patients for whom an ALL regimen does not result in remission, treatment can be switched to an AML-like regimen followed by consolidation therapy with an allogeneic stem cell transplant.